Get started with Raspberry Pi 1, Zero, or Zero W and Python

 An application is a group of devices that share the same architecture and run the same code.
 When you provision a device, it is added to a specific application, but can be migrated to another application at any time.

-To create an application, select the Raspberry Pi 1, Zero, or Zero W device type, select an application type, enter a name, and click Create new application:
+Select the Raspberry Pi 1, Zero, or Zero W device type, choose an application type, enter a name, and click Create new application:

-This will take you to the dashboard for your newly created application, where you can manage your whole fleet of Raspberry Pi 1, Zero, or Zero Ws.
+After the application has been created, you will be redirected to the dashboard for the newly created application, where you can add your first Raspberry Pi 1, Zero, or Zero W.

 Add your first device

-To connect with balena, your Raspberry Pi 1, Zero, or Zero W will need a balenaOS image that is configured for your device type, application, and network.
+To connect with balena, your Raspberry Pi 1, Zero, or Zero W needs a balenaOS image configured for your device type, application, and network.
 Start by clicking Add device in your application dashboard: